alexjorgef/diatestsuite/README.md

 ln -s "$PWD/setup" .testenv/setup
 ```

-1. After changing the directory to .testenv, test-space are ready to be run:
+1. After changing the directory to .testenv, the test-space are ready to be run:

 ```sh
 cd .testenv